gramiojs/documentation/docs/bot-api.md

 ---
+title: Telegram Bot API - How to call API methods in GramIO

 head:
     - - meta
-      - property: "title"
-        content: Telegram Bot API - How to call API methods

-    - - meta
       - name: "description"
         content: Bot API is a high-level HTTP interface to the Telegram API that makes it easy to develop bots.
-Under the hood, Bot API uses TDLib (which in turn uses MTProto API).

     - - meta
       - name: "keywords"